MohamedGouaouri/cla-coders-dashboard/assignments/1-authentication.md

 2. Develop the signin page UI
 ![signup](./images/signin.png)

-3. Setup react router and add routing logic between the signin and signup pages
+3. Setup react router and add routing logic between the signin and signup pages.

-4. Setup initial redux toolkit store and RTK query api for signin and signup.
-RTK query is a data fetching api developed by RTK team which is very powerfull and it can be integrated easily with redux

-> **_NOTE1:_**  The fourth step is an optional step here, you can skip it now and add it later once you setup a real communication with your backend

-> **_NOTE2:_**  You are free to use any data fetching library, but we recommend RTK query
+4. Setup initial redux toolkit store where you store the authentication state to be used by you components.

+5. Create a `ProtectedRoute` component that makes sure that the user is authenticated before showing the request content.
+If the user is not authenticated he'll be redirected to the signin page.

-5- Add form validation with [react hook form](https://react-hook-form.com/)
+6. Add form validation with [react hook form](https://react-hook-form.com/)